 Existing law, the California Worker Adjustment and Retraining (WARN) Act (Labor Code § 1400, et seq.), requires employers to provide advance notice to affected employee prior to ordering a "mass layoff," "relocation," or "termination" at a "covered establishment" (as defined in the statute).
-This bill would require employers to include information on available dislocated worker assistance in any notice required by the law (but does not specifically define "available dislocated worker assistance").
+This bill would require employers to include in the notice whether the employer plans to coordinate services, such as rapid response orientation, through the local workforce development board and to include a functioning email and telephone number to contact the employer.
+If the employer chooses not to coordinate with the local workforce development board, the employer shall include in the notice a description of services offered by the board, a functioning email and telephone number of the board, and whether the employe plans to use any entity to inform impacted workers of services.
+If the employer chooses to coordinate with the local workforce development board, it shall do so within 30 days after the date of notice.